chacoff/Straightness/README.md

 # Introduction
-Stitchting images and estimate the bending
+Stitching images and estimate the bending

 # Getting Started